Same-sex marriage in Ecuador: Subsequent changes

 Although civil unions were legalised in the 2008 Constitution, they were not formally recognized in the vital records until 15 September 2014, when the Directorate General of the Civil Registry began registering them nationwide.
-Three cities, Quito, Guayaquil and Cuenca, had already begun recognizing civil unions prior to September 2014.
+Three cities, Quito, Guayaquil and Cuenca, had already begun registering civil unions prior to September 2014.
 On 21 April 2015, the National Assembly approved a bill codifying same-sex civil unions into statutory law by a vote of 89–1.
-The bill also removed the requirement to have lived together for two years.
+The bill also removed the requirement to have lived together for two years in order to enter into a civil union.
 President Rafael Correa signed it into law on 19 June 2015.
-The law changed article 222 of the Civil Code to read:

-In Spanish: Art.
-222.- "La unión estable y monogámica entre dos personas libres de vínculo matrimonial, mayores de edad, que formen un hogar de hecho, genera los mismos derechos y obligaciones que tienen las familias constituidas mediante matrimonio y da origen a una sociedad de bienes."

-That is: "The stable and monogamous union between two persons, free of matrimonial bond, of legal age, who form a de facto couple, generates the same rights and obligations as held by families built through marriage and leads to a community property."
+The law changed article 222 of the Civil Code to read: The stable and monogamous union between two persons, free of matrimonial bond, of legal age, who form a de facto couple, generates the same rights and obligations as held by families built through marriage and leads to a community property.

 Statistics

-By January 2018, 15,992 de facto unions had been registered in Ecuador, of which 3% were to same-sex couples.
+By January 2018, 15,992 civil unions had been registered in Ecuador, of which 3% were to same-sex couples.

 Same-sex marriage

 Under Article 67 of the 2008 Constitution, "marriage is the union between man and woman based on the free consent of the parties and their equal rights, obligations and legal capacity."
-However, on 12 June 2019 the Constitutional Court ruled that this article was unenforceable and void, and legalized same-sex marriage in Ecuador.
+However, the Constitutional Court ruled that this article was unenforceable and void on 12 June 2019, legalizing same-sex marriage in Ecuador.
+The court focused its ruling on an advisory opinion issued by the Inter-American Court of Human Rights (IACHR) in January 2018 that member states should grant same-sex couples "accession to all existing domestic legal systems of family registration, including marriage, along with all rights that derive from marriage".